source-data/sdash/docker_help.md

     DB_USERNAME=laraveluser
     DB_PASSWORD=dbpass

-Note that `DB_PASSWORD` is the password for the laravel database accessed from within the container. `DB_HOST` is `db` because this is the name of the service within the container as defined in `docker-compose.yml`.
+Note that `DB_PASSWORD` is the password for the `laravel` database and NOT the root password. `DB_HOST` is `db` because this is the name of the service within the container as defined in `docker-compose.yml`.

-Save the root password for mysql in `mysql/root_password.txt` The file is used to define the secret `db_pwd` in `docker-compose.yml` that is securly transmitted to the `mysql` container.
+Save the root password for mysql in `mysql/root_password.txt` The file is used to define the secret `db_pwd` in `docker-compose.yml` which is securly transmitted to the `mysql` container.

-The main Dockerfile uses the php:7.4-fpm image.
+The main Dockerfile uses the `php:7.4-fpm` image.
 Essential packages and PHP extensions are installed.
 The  local working directory is copied into the container's `/var/www` whcih is the working directory in the container.
-A user www is created and the `php-fpm` is run as last command by default.
+A user www is created, port 9000 exposed and the `php-fpm` is run as last command by default.

 A second Dockerfile is in `frontend-docker/` to run the installation of the Node modules.

 The docker-compose.yml file sets up 4 services:

 - `app`: the main App build with the main Dockerfile.
 Binds mounts `./php/local.ini`
 - `webserver`: nginx server.
 Mount binds `./nginx/conf.d/` where server configuration is specified, in particular the root of the served files as `root /var/www/public`
 - `db`: the mysql database.
 Uses the `laravel` database, bind mounts `./mysql/my.cnf` and uses secrets to access the root password in mysql/root_password.txt .
 The data is in permanent named volume `dbdata`.